Behavioral Health Services at UPMC Mercy

 - Another appropriate level of care

-The discharge planning process is initiated at the time of admission so that social services staff can determine what services need to be in place for a successful transition.
+The outpatient planning process begins at the time of admission and continues through discharge.
+This allows social services staff to decide on the outpatient services you need for a successful transition.

 If you're in crisis, get help right away.

 - Call the re:solve Crisis Network any time to speak with a trained counselor at 1-888-796-8226.

 - Call the UPMC Mercy 24-Hour Evaluation and Referral Center 412-232-8800.